 Historic Downtown Glendale, Arizona

-Historic Glendale, Arizona is a quaint collection of more than 100 antique stores and specialty shops, unique museums, charming eateries and a hometown candy factory with a nice variety of historic homes for sale.
+Glendale Historic Districts surrounding Glendale, Arizona is a quaint collection of more than 100 antique stores and specialty shops, unique museums, charming eateries.
+There’s even a hometown candy factory with a nice variety of historic homes for sale.

 Historic Downtown Glendale is a must-see and has a rich history.

-As Arizona’s fourth-largest city and home to the 2008 Super Bowl, Glendale offers travelers a wide variety of amenities including the famous Historic Downtownshopping district, legendary special events and festivals, museums and cultural attractions, and a growing number of professional sports facilities.
+As Arizona’s fourth-largest city and home to the 2008 Super Bowl, Glendale offers travelers a wide variety of amenities including the famous Historic Downtown shopping district, legendary special events and festivals, museums and cultural attractions.
+The growing number of professional sports facilities is amazing.
+Neighboring In Westgate, the State Farm Stadium glares at you from near or far.

 Glendale is a well-planned blend of Old West and New Economy.
 It’s one of the fast-growing Arizona cities, yet remains most famous for its well-preserved, historic charm.